devadvance/devadvance.github.io/_posts/2022-08-02-extending-stadias-app-architecture-to-more-devices.md

 [Click here to go to all posts](/posts/).

 I wrote a post for the Stadia Dev Blog titled [_Extending Stadia's app architecture to more devices_](https://stadia.dev/blog/extending-stadia-s-app-architecture-to-more-devices/){:target="_blank"}{:rel="noopener"}.
-In the post, I updates to the Stadia TV app architecture with the launches on LG and Samsung TVs.
+In the post, I share updates to the Stadia TV app architecture with the launches on LG and Samsung TVs.

 A backup of the post is available from the [Internet Archive](https://web.archive.org/web/20221005115956/https://stadia.dev/intl/en/blog/extending-stadia-s-app-architecture-to-more-devices/){:target="_blank"}{:rel="noopener"}.